aleen42/PersonalWiki/post/rain/rain.md

 ### Raining

-After creating our raindrop, we’ll make our rain simulation.
+After creating our raindrop, we'll make our rain simulation.

-Making the raindrops interact with each other can get heavy fast — the number of calculations increase exponentially with each new drop — so we’ll have to optimize a little bit.
+Making the raindrops interact with each other can get heavy fast — the number of calculations increase exponentially with each new drop — so we'll have to optimize a little bit.

-In this demo, I’m splitting between large and small drops.
+In this demo, I'm splitting between large and small drops.
 The small drops are rendered on a separate `canvas` and are not kept track of.
 That way, I can make thousands of them and not get any slower.
 The downside is that they are static, and since we are making new ones every frame, they accumulate.
-To fix that, we’ll use our bigger drops.
+To fix that, we'll use our bigger drops.

 Since the big drops do move, we can use them to erase smaller drops underneath them.
 Erasing in canvas is tricky: we have to actually *draw* something, but use `globalCompositeOperation='destination-out'`.
 So, every time a big drop moves, we draw a circle on the small drops canvas using that composite operation to clean the drops and make the effect more realistic.